2008 Vermont elections

 The Vermont election in 2008 consisted of elections for federal, state, and local elections.
 All state offices are for two years; all terms expired in 2008.
-Elections included the gubernatorial, all state offices, including all state senators and representatives, the federal Congress and the presidential.
-There was no federal Senate seat open.
+Elections included the gubernatorial, all state offices, including all state senators and representatives, the federal Congress, and the presidential.
+There was no federal Senate election.

 A primary election in August determined which candidates parties would choose to run in the general election in November.
-An earlier "primary" selected Vermont's choices for candidates for president.
+An earlier primary selected Vermont's choices for candidates for president.

-Turnout

 72% of the voters, 327,301, turned out for the general election.
 This was the highest percentage, so far, in the 21st century.
 A record 26% of young voters turned out.